-With a series of online seminars for administrators in education and research, SURF is initiating the discussion about how we as a sector can join forces to protect public values in ICT.
+With a series of 7 online seminars for board members in education and research, SURF is initiating the discussion about how we as a sector can join forces to protect public values in ICT.
 We look back on the seminar series with some of the administrators present in 3 SURF Magazine articles and a column by philosopher Marjan Slob.

 Value Framework for education and research

 The ongoing digital transformation in education offers many advantages, but at the same time, it puts critical public values under pressure.
 This trend is increasing the need to re-examine public values, for example in terms of privacy, security, reliability, transparency, autonomy and democratic decision-making.

 Reaction to the open letter "Moving to the Cloud, look before you leap"

 We share the concerns expressed in ACCSS's open letter.
 SURF has been discussing them with its members for some time now and is taking action in various ways.

 Public organisations call attention to the Dutch Parliament for public access to information and public control of digitisation

 Both subjects must be high on the government's agenda.
 In a letter to the Parliamentary Standing Committee on Digital Affairs (DiZa), various organisations, including SURF, point out the urgency of this task.

 Google Workspace in education

 We have reached agreement with Google on a comprehensive set of contractual, organisational and technical measures concerning the use of Workspace for Education Plus and Workspace Education Fundamentals by educational institutions in the Netherlands.
 Given the importance of the use of Google services in educational institutions, SURF and SIVON will continue to monitor Google on behalf of the education sector.